ingonyama-zk/icicle/docs/docs/api/rust-bindings/lattice/lattice-snarks.md

 ## Overview

 ICICLE provides a modular, high-performance Rust API for lattice-based SNARK constructions.
-Implemented across the `icicle-core` and `icicle-labrador` crates, the API supports efficient operations over integer and polynomial rings, with CPU and CUDA backends.
+Implemented across the `icicle-core` and `icicle-babykoala` crates, the API supports efficient operations over integer and polynomial rings, with CPU and CUDA backends.

-The design is generic over ring constructions, enabling flexible use of different `Zq` and `Rq` instantiations for cryptographic protocols like **Labrador**.
+The design is generic over ring constructions, enabling flexible use of different `Zq` and `Rq` instantiations for cryptographic protocols like **babykoala**.

 ## Key Capabilities